Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti should in theory be much faster than the GeForce GT 440 3GB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 650 Ti should theoretically be a lot superior to the GeForce GT 440 3GB in general. (explain)

-Texel RateThe GeForce GTX 650 Ti is a lot (about 317%) faster with regards to AF than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce GTX 650 Ti is much (more or less 317%) better at texture filtering than the GeForce GT 440 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison